mzlogin/groovy-oom-demo/README.md

 # groovy-oom-demo

-A demo Project to show OutOfMemoryError caused by Groovy.
+A demo project to show OutOfMemoryError caused by Groovy.